Plugins

 Vito supports multiple source control providers like GitHub, GitLab, etc.

-You can register your own source control provider using App\Plugins\RegisterSourceControl
+You can register your own source control provider using App\Plugins\RegisterSourceControl in your plugin's service

 provider.